-The increase in older residents is likely to be even more significant for PRPD than for Butte County, based on data collected during the 2000 U.S. Census for PRPD and Butte County.
-This information showed that 4 percent of the PRPD residents were children under 5 years of age; 17 percent were youth and teens; and 10 percent were young adults aged 18 to 29.
-Comparable numbers for all of Butte County for these same age groups were 6 percent, 18 percent and 20 percent indicating that PRPD has a greater proportion of older residents.
-In fact, adults 50 years and older made up 43% of the PRPD population in 2000 compared to only 31% for this same age group in all of Butte County.
+The increase in older residents is likely to be even more significant for PRPD than for Butte County, based on data collected during the 2010 U.S. Census for PRPD and Butte County.
+This information showed that 4 percent of the PRPD residents were children under 5 years of age; 17 percent were youth and teens; and 7 percent were young adults aged 18 to 29.
+Comparable numbers for all of Butte County for these same age groups were 6 percent, 18 percent and 21 percent indicating that PRPD has a greater proportion of older residents.
+In fact, adults 65 years and older made up 25% of the PRPD population in 2010 compared to only 17% for this same age group in all of Butte County.
 These projections suggest there will be a continued need for recreation programs for children and teens, with an increased demand for recreation programs serving older adults.

 Another demographic shift anticipated for Butte County by 2025 is an increase in cultural diversity as non-white residents comprise a greater percent of the county population.
 The predominant shift is expected to be an increase of Hispanic residents.
-In 2010 the population of Butte County is estimated as 78% white, 14% Hispanic, and 8% other racial/ethnic groups (Asian 3%, African American 1%,

-American Indian 2%, Other/Multirace 2%).3 By 2025, the percentage of white residents for Butte County is projected to be 73% with the Hispanic population increasing to 19%.
-Other races/ethnicities will still account for about 8% of the total population.
-PRPD has historically had less racial/ethnic diversity than the County, with 93% of the District's population identified as white in the 2000 U.S. Census versus 81% for Butte County.
+In 2010 the population of Butte County was 75% white, 15% Hispanic, and 11% other racial/ethnic groups (Asian 4%, African American 2%, American Indian 2%, Other/Multirace 2%).3 By 2025, the percentage of white residents for Butte County is projected to be 71% with the Hispanic population increasing to 19%.
+Other races/ethnicities will still account for about 18% of the total population.
+PRPD has historically had less racial/ethnic diversity than the County, with 88% of the District's population identified as white in the 2010 U.S. Census versus 75% for Butte County.
 However, it is likely that the overall projected increase in diversity for the County will be reflected by some increase in diversity within the District as well.
 This suggests the District will need to become aware of culturally based recreation preferences as they may influence program offerings as well as facility use.
 In addition, there may be communication challenges associated with providing services to residents for whom English is not their primary language.

-Nearly three-quarters of the District population (72%) owned or were purchasing the homes they lived in according to the 2000 U.S. Census.
-Data on home ownership for the Town of Paradise in 2008 shows a similar level (72%) of home ownership.4 This suggests that most residents continue to have a significant commitment to remaining in the area, pending other economic influences such as employment and cost of living.
+Nearly three-quarters of the District population (72%) owned or were purchasing the homes they lived in according to the 2010 U.S. Census.
+Data on home ownership for the Town of Paradise in 2008 shows a similar level (72%) of home ownership.
+This suggests that most residents continue to have a significant commitment to remaining in the area, pending other economic influences such as employment and cost of living.